 The government of Nepal announced nationwide lock down on March 24, 2020 to minimize the spread of Coronavirus across the country.
 Soon after the announcement of lockdown was done, National Innovation Center (NIC) started receiving calls from doctors of different hospitals such as Bir Hospital, Teaching Hospital, BP Koirala Institute of Health Science, Patan Hospital and others for help to innovate, develop and manufacture item that can help to mitigate the spread of Coronavirus in Nepal.
 Those calls made our innovators at the innovation center think deeply about the urgency of the need of materials that can save the frontline health workers from getting infected from Coronavirus.
 That was the beginning.

 First, innovators at NIC started making PPEs because that was not available at all.
 Our innovators, step by step, came up with other ideas that can help the health workers and security forces during the pandemic.
-So far innovators at NIC have been working for designing, building and producing ten types of items such as - PPE, Face shield, Corona swab collection booth, Aerosol box, ventilators, UVC disinfection box, Nursing robot, Nasal swab, Dead body bag, and Fabric for mask.
-The information about those items are given below.
+So far innovators at NIC have been working for designing, building and producing more than ten types of products such as - PPE, Face shield, Corona swab collection booth, Aerosol box, ventilators, UVC disinfection box, Nursing robot, Nasal swab, Dead body bag, Fabric for mask, etc. The information about those items are given below.
 Moreover, NIC is distributing all those items produced here free of cost because people have donated money to produce those items and distribute.

 COVID Products Distributed